THE DANCE COLLECTIVE curates performances for female dancers and choreographers in unique settings.

 Founder & Director: Jillian Foley

 Jillian Foley grew up in Niskayuna, NY where she got her dance training at Northeast Ballet Company.
 She graduated from The Hartt School with a BFA in Ballet Pedagogy and two minors in Psychology and Performing Arts Management.
-Currently, Jillian teaches at Steffi Nossen School of Dance, Ridgefield School of Dance, and The Hartt School.
-She recently choreographed and danced in "Orphee et Eurydice" at Des Moines Metro Opera and danced in "Hansel and Gretel" with Opera Connecticut.
-Jillian is a member of Amy Marshall Dance Company.
+Currently, Jillian teaches at Steffi Nossen School of Dance, Ridgefield School of Dance, and is an adjunct professor at The Hartt School as well as teaching in the Hartt Community Division.
+She recently choreographed and danced in "Orphee et Eurydice" at Des Moines Metro Opera and is restaging this piece for Portland Opera summer 2018.
+Jillian is a member of Amy Marshall Dance Company and an administrative assistant for Schoen Movement Company and Parkville Sounds.

 Jillian has always been inspired by female leaders in the dance world; from pioneers of modern dance like Martha Graham to more contemporary choreographers like Amy Marshall.
 She believes that women in dance should have a powerful voice and is looking forward to creating more opportunities for the female dancers and choreographers who inspire her everyday.